 The Coordinator is chairman of the Commission and representative of the member institution in Lisbon.
 The Coordinator is the European Commission's contact point and contract partner, speaks and reports for the Consortium.
-He is the responsible for the financial management of scholarships.

 4.3.
 MEDfOR co-coordinator and secretariat